 Things You Should Avoid

-Next up, keep in mind that timing matters and that there are ways to outsmart squash bugs.
+- Spring planting – If you want to stay one step ahead of the buggers, do not plant until the beginning of the summer months.
+If you do plant in spring, keep in mind that timing matters and that there are ways to outsmart squash bugs.
 There is only one generation of these pests per year, and the best time to cover up the squash (see above tip) is at the beginning of spring.
-If you want to stay one step ahead of the buggers, do not plant until the beginning of the summer months.

-- A good way to make sure your squash plants don’t get ingested is by keeping a clean garden.
+- A messy garden – A good way to make sure your squash plants don’t get ingested is by avoiding a messy garden… keep your garden clean.
 All the extra stuff from the last season has to go.
 That means the plant leftovers: vines, leaves, and all the other things you will find in the wake of the previous harvest.
 Clean up after yourself if you don’t want these bugs to create a breeding ground out of your mess.

-- Avoid mulch!
-Bugs love to hide in mulch because they can live under it and stay protected.
-Mulch can be an excellent tool for weed control and keeping excess moisture out, but it is not worth it if it will also attract squash bugs.
+- Avoid mulch! – Bugs love to hide in mulch because they can live under it and stay protected.
+Mulch can be an excellent tool for weed control and keeping in excess moisture, but it is not worth it if it will also attract squash bugs.
 If you do want to use mulch, keep it away from the plant’s base.

 Once squash bugs are full-grown adults, they are not easy to kill or contain once you find an infestation.
 That means early detection is key!

 Last year, I picked the squash eggs off pumpkins with fingernails, getting the eggs stuck under them and often tearing the leaves in the process.
 My plan for this year was to be on the lookout for the soft-bodied nymphs and squish them as they hatched.